 Can anyone receive Gua Sha?
 Does it need to be altered for senior skin or the fragile skin of oncology clients?

 What do you look for in a medium for this practice?
-Why do you use Jojoba Oil for Gua Sha Massage?
+Why do you use Jojoba Oil for Gua Sha Massages on the face and body?

 A lot of my clients have sensitive skin.
 Other massage mediums I have tried with a variety of added ingredients tend to be irritating.
 I always go back to jojoba oil for gua sha face massages for this reason.
 I like something plain and simple.
 HobaCare Jojoba oil provides the perfect slip and it calms the skin.
 Clients often say they like the smell!